King's shilling: British Army

 A recruit was still entitled to return the shilling until becoming subject to military law upon formal attestation before a Justice of the Peace.
 At this point, a more substantial bounty was paid to the new recruit, which fluctuated from two guineas to a high of £23/17/6d in 1812.
 However, this payment generally was quickly lost to various duties and dues, such as uniform.
 The monetary amount of this bounty, which might be equivalent to half a year's wages for the average unskilled worker, was enough to persuade most potential recruits to join.
 Those who hesitated were often won over by making them intoxicated with strong drink.
 The bounty was lucrative enough for some to repeatedly desert, then re-enlist.
 One man was hanged in 1787 for 47 repeat offences.
 The pay for a private in the English Army was originally one shilling a day.
-A soldier was expected to pay for food and clothing out of their wages after using the initial sign-up bounty to purchase their initial equipment.
+A soldier was expected to pay for food and clothing out of his wages after using the initial sign-up bounty to purchase his initial equipment.
 It was not until 1847 that a limit was placed on deductions, ensuring that each soldier was paid at least one penny (a twelfth of a shilling) a day, after deductions.